 There is only one program that lets you listen before you shop and Shop Radio is that program.
 With Swap and Shop Radio you are exposed to all of the best ads for all of the latest things for sale and trade, all without picking up a newspaper or a checking a Craigslist ad.
 It is like yard sale heaven, being able to hear about specifics that you can just call on, rather than searching through dozens of garage sales on the off chance that something may catch your eye.

 Perhaps you are not lucky enough to know what Swap Shop Radio is.
 Maybe where you live does not have Radio Swap Shop on its air waves.
 In that case, an explanation is in order.
 The concept is quite simple.
 It is essentially an audio Craigslist.
-The host opens the show and encourages people to call in with what they are selling or what they want to Continue reading Need To Sell Something?
-Call in to the Swap Shop Radio
+The host opens the show and encourages people to call in with what they are selling or what they want to buy or trade.
+Then, during the run of the program, people will do just that.
+People will call in and advertise what they have for sale over the air.
+As the show has a wide footprint and a substantial audience, there is almost always someone who will be interested in a purchase or trade.

 What exactly is a Swap Shop radio program?
 And what can it do for your radio station?
 As hard as it may be to believe, it describes a radio program where people can call in and either swap things or shop for things.
 How about that for truth in advertising?

 Probably the most well known example (aside from the one in your own radio market) belongs to Clif Desmond in Florida, who has been running a swap and shop style show since the 80s.
 He perfected, if not pioneered, the format, and continues to host his show in several Florida markets.
 Not only that, Desmond also travels the country and advises stations on how to open their own radio swap shop.
 Advertisers are happy to buy space on swap shop and shop radio programs, since callers to such programs are already in a buying mood.
-Stations across the country a Continue reading Swap Shop Radio Good for Your Station
+Stations across the country are more than happy to put a show like that on the air, if it will increase their ad dollars.

 Swap shop radio was a complete and total game changer for me.
 I discovered KSID radio swap shot from a friend at work.
 We are not very social there, and mainly listen to music.
 There are times, though, that we do get to have awkward small talk around the Black and Decker coffee maker.